 How to turn off autocorrect on your phone

 Sometimes autocorrect can save us from embarrassing typos.
 Other times it can drive us crazy – like when it overzealously corrects the names of our friends with unusual spellings.
-And sometimes things go completely wrong, and we end up texting our kids that they can watch Harry Potty tonight.
-Luckily, if you don’t like using autocorrect, it’s easy to turn it off.
+And sometimes things go completely wrong, and we end up texting about the monkey-back guarantee we’re getting on a new purchase.

 For those days when the autocorrect on your phone is driving you nuts, here’s how to shut it down:

-1. Turn off autocorrect on an iPhone
+1. Switch off autocorrect on an iPhone

 2. Turn off autocorrect on an Android phone

-3. Switch autocorrect language
+4. Change autocorrect language

 How to turn off autocorrect on your iPhone or iPad